AvaloniaUI/avalonia-docs/docs/basics/data/data-binding/data-binding-syntax.md

 <table><thead><tr><th width="250">Mode</th><th>Description</th></tr></thead><tbody><tr><td><code>OneWay</code></td><td>Changes in the data source are automatically propagated to the binding target</td></tr><tr><td><code>TwoWay</code></td><td>Changes in the data source are automatically propagated to the binding target, and the other way around as well.</td></tr><tr><td><code>OneTime</code></td><td>The value from the data source is propagated at initialization to the binding target, but subsequent changes are ignored</td></tr><tr><td><code>OneWayToSource</code></td><td>Changes in the binding target are propagated to the data source, but not the other way.</td></tr><tr><td><code>Default</code></td><td>The binding mode is based on a default mode defined in the code for the property.
 See below.</td></tr></tbody></table>

 When no mode is specified, then the default is always used.
 For a control property that does not change value due to user interaction, the default mode is generally `OneWay`.
-For a control property that does change value due to user input, then the default mode is usually `TwoWay`.&#x20;
+For a control property that does change value due to user input, then the default mode is usually `TwoWay`.

 For example, the default mode for a `TextBlock.Text` property is `OneWay`, and the default mode for a  `TextBox.Text` property is `TwoWay`.